scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/readability.md

 * use short sentences
 * try not to use words that are 3 syllables or more

-These are difficult techniques to apply to a lot of government text, but not impossible.
+This can be difficult to apply to a lot of government text, but not impossible.

 ## Good examples
 Here’s an example situation that shows how improving readability can make content easier to understand for a wider range of users.